nolanlab/PLAYRDesign/README.md

 ```

-If everythin was successfult you should be able to type the following commands in an R session
+If everything was successful you should be able to type the following commands in an R session

 ```
 system("blastn -db repbase.fa")